Mr-Mappie/mappie/website/src/posts/getting-started/posts/installation.md

     </div>
 {% endraw %}

-The `mappie-api` dependency must be added to the Gradle build file file for the programming interface
+When using mappie version below `1.0.0` or when you want to add the `mappie-api` dependency manually, the `mappie-api` dependency can be added as follows
 {% raw %}
 <div class="nav-container">
     <ul class="nav">